vaidasal/AnalyserX/README.md

 <img width="978" alt="Screenshot 2021-03-05 at 15 15 57" src="https://user-images.githubusercontent.com/51539520/110150985-31685700-7de0-11eb-8c9a-22891574a183.png">

 # Time Synchronisation
 AnalyserX looks for 'vehicle_gps_position_0' for gps time with timestamp synchronisation.
 It's calculated only when creating a set.
 In order to see gps time on x-Axes, a set (of one log) must be created.
+Synchronisation is based on pandas function merge_asof with direction nearest and tolerance of 500ms.
+At first, timestamp of the first selected dataset will be analysed in order to determine the shortest data sample period.
+Then the earliest starting time and the latest ending time for all selected logs will be saved.
+Syncronisation is then based on time series, that is created with these three parameters.

 # PDF Export
 It is possible to create a test session report in PDF.
 You can select, which information should be included.